 Individual incident pages are dedicated solely to housing all the information on one incident.
 If the preview on the incident list page did not provide you with enough details to decide on remediation of the incident, exploring its incident page is the next step.
 This page houses the investigation report, recommendations by Alert Logic analysts, an interactive timeline of evidence, and an audit log on the incident.

-Note: If you have AWS environments, you will also see a topology view of your host, deployments, and containers, if applicable.
+Note: If the incident involves assets from AWS environments, you will also see the incident topology tab of your host, deployments, and containers, if applicable.

 There are several features available to help you manage your incidents.